Fushimi Inari – 伏見稲荷

 To know how to reach the Fushimi Inari Shrine, click here!

 The first one is the gate called Rō-mon, which was built by Toyotomi Hideyoshi.
-By passing the Rō-mon I came by the main hall and then to the toriis path beginning by going further.
+By passing the Rō-mon we came by the main hall and then to the toriis path beginning by going further.

 Walking under the toriis among the cedars made me feel that the mountain was the home of divinities.
 Being there makes you forget about modern cities like Tōkyō laying on the land of the same country.